al-falaah/lite/EMAIL_FORWARDING_SETUP.md

 ## Part 3: Gmail Send-As Configuration (Optional but Recommended)

-This allows you to send emails FROM `admin@alfalaah-academy.nz` through Gmail, so recipients see your professional email address.
+This allows you to send emails FROM `admin@tftmadrasah.nz` through Gmail, so recipients see your professional email address.

 ### Option A: Simple Method (Send through Gmail)